 Salmon River Falls Unique Area

-Salmon River Falls Unique Area encompasses 112 acres of land in the town of Orwell in Northern Oswego County.
-The 110 foot Salmon River Falls and the scenic gorge are the popular attractions of this wonderful parcel of state land.
+Salmon River Falls Unique Area encompasses 112 acres of land.
+The 110-foot Salmon River Falls and the scenic gorge are the popular attractions of this wonderful parcel of state land.

 In 2000 the Gorge Trail was built leading from the Falls Trail to the bottom of the gorge.
-This 600 foot trail is a steep demanding trail only suited for the physically fit.
+This 600-foot trail is a steep demanding trail only suited for the physically fit.
 There are two sections of stairway.
-The trial was built by the Adirondack Mountain Club (ADK) trail crew under contract with DEC.
+The trial was built by the Adirondack Mountain Club (ADK) trial crew under contract with the DEC.
 In 2008 maintenance and improvement work was again done on the trail by the ADK trail crew.
-A viewing area was constructed facing the falls and plunge pool.

-Extending upstream from the Falls Trail is the Upper Falls Trails which is approximately a one mile trail that runs along the north side of the River to Dam Road.
-The trail was built with the help of the Oswego County Youth Bureau in 1995
+Extending upstream from the Falls Trail is the Upper Falls Trail which is approximately a one-mile trail that runs along the north side of the river to Dam Road.
+The trail was built with the help of the Oswego County Youth Bureau in 1995.

 The River Bed trail leads from the end of the Falls Trail to the river bed upstream of the falls.
 This short, treacherous, steep, eroding trail was upgraded in 2008 as steps built by the ADK trail crew.

-Additional hiking is available on the old abandoned Wooliver Road going south of the west end of the parking area.
+Additional hiking is available on the old abandoned Wolliver Road going south of the west end of the parking area.

-The 1,100 foot wheelchair accessible trail provides an enjoyable hiking experience to the beautiful scenery of the 100-foot falls.
+The 1,100-foot wheelchair accessible trail provides an enjoyable hiking experience within the beautiful scenery of the 110-foot falls.
 There is designated accessible parking.
 The tree-shaded hardened-surface trail runs along the northern edge of a deep gorge, with the Salmon River below.
 There are handrails at the overlook and a guardrail along the edge of the trail.
 There is no port-a-john at this location.

 From Route 81 take the Pulaski exit and head east on State Route 13 to Altmar.
 Turn onto County Route 22 at Altmar and go past the Salmon River Fish Hatchery, to Bennett's Bridge.
 Continue north on County Route 22 and take a right turn heading east on Falls Road .The parking area is on the right about one mile up the road.

-Salmon River Unique Areas Rules and Pending Regulations
+Salmon River Falls Unique Area Site-Specific Rules and Regulations

 For your safety and protection of the resource, the following regulations are in place: